-Everyone contributes in increment of greenhouse gases either by traveling, or by the type of food, or by electricity consumption.
+Everyone contributes in increment of greenhouse gases either by travelling, or by the type of food, or electricity consumption.
 All these daily life activities contribute to global warming.
 Make use of renewable energy sources to cope with this situation.

 For instance, when you charge your mobile phone, or drive a car, or burn fuel, it readily generates some amount of carbon dioxide into the atmosphere.
-Just like that, when you heat your home, it generates carbon dioxide as electricity comes from coal plants.
-Similarly, when you are eating food, that activity also generates some carbon dioxide due to the processing of food.
+Just like that, when you heat your home, it forms carbon dioxide as electricity comes from coal plants.
+Similarly, when you are eating food, that activity also generates some carbon dioxide due to food processing.

 Main Contributors to Carbon Footprint

-Are you thinking about the contributors to carbon footprint?
+Do you think about the contributors to carbon footprint?
 It could be associated with your daily activities like – household energy, food, transportation, etc.

-Food acts as a major contributor to carbon footprint, especially meat.
-Beef is considered to be the biggest contributor, and livestock is responsible for the emission of greenhouse gases.
-One kilogram of beef does the same emission just as driving a car for about 150 miles.
+Food acts as a significant contributor to carbon footprint, especially meat.
+Beef is considered the most important contributor, and livestock is responsible for the emission of greenhouse gases.
+One kilogram of meat does the same emission, just as driving a car for about 150 miles.
 Lowering meat consumption can help in the reduction of carbon footprint.

 Food transportation, out-of-season food purchasing, and pesticide use also make contributions in increasing carbon footprint.
-In comparison to fresh food, processed food includes higher emissions due to transportation, packaging, and factory production.
+Compared to fresh food, processed food includes higher emissions due to transportation, packaging, and factory production.

-House energy consumption is also a main contributor to carbon footprint, as energy-inefficient houses waste energy through various means like – using too much water, poor insulation, etc.
+House energy consumption is also a primary contributor to carbon footprint, as energy-inefficient houses waste energy through various means like – using too much water, poor insulation, etc.

 Consumption of clothes, footwear, and personal goods all contribute to carbon footprint at an individual level, as these things produce emissions from transportation and production.
-Waste cluttering greatly increases carbon footprint, so the importance of waste segregation is a priority.
-And due to this, there is a great urge for ways to reduce carbon footprint.
+Waste cluttering significantly increases carbon footprint, so the importance of waste segregation is a priority.
+And due to this, there is an incredible urge for ways to reduce carbon footprint.

 Ways to reduce carbon footprint

 Now is the stage where you have the opportunity to secure the world and planet for future generations.
-One of the quickest steps that you can take to reduce climate change is – to lower the emission of greenhouse gas along with reducing carbon footprint.
+One of the quickest steps that you can take to reduce climate change is – to lower the emission of greenhouse gas and reduce carbon footprint.

-There are numerous ways to reduce carbon footprint and it seems to be easy.
-To go green is an awesome idea to reduce global warming and conserve energy.
+There are numerous ways to reduce carbon footprint, and it seems to be easy.
+To go green is an excellent idea to reduce global warming and conserve energy.

-Here are the ways to reduce carbon footprint so that it becomes easy and also help in providing tips to live a sustainable life.
+Here are the ways to reduce carbon footprint so that it becomes easy and help provide tips to live a sustainable life.

 Start with compost

 Composting is the best method to reduce greenhouse gas emissions that thrive from organic matter decomposition.
-Start doing your composting at home just by gathering food leftovers and store them in the freezer.
+Start doing your composting at home just by gathering food leftovers and storing them in the freezer.